lukassoo/mdBookGitAutoBuild/README.md

 This is a solution for that.

-This app pulls a documentation git repository, rebuilds mdBook and host the files.
+This app pulls a documentation git repository, rebuilds mdBook and hosts the files.

 Read the [wiki/documentation](https://github.com/lukassoo/mdBookGitAutoBuild/wiki) for setup instructions and docker run commands